WIS-MICC-CellObservatory/Utils/README.md

 ## Content

-*ScaleAndCropImages*: Utility program to help handling of multiple EM images for analysis
+*ScaleAndCropImages*: Utility program to help scaling, cropping and saving multiple EM images in preparation for further analysis

 *ExportImagesFromComplexMicroscopyFiles*: Export individual images From Complex Microscopy file (lif, czi, nd2) to Tiff Files

+*RunIlastikHeadless.bat*: Windows bat file for running Ilastik Pixel Classifier followed by Ilastik boundary based segmentation on all files in a given folder.

 <br/> <br/>
-Written by: Ofra Golani at MICC Cell Observatory, Weizmann Institute of Science
+Written by: Ofra Golani at the MICC Cell Observatory, Weizmann Institute of Science

 Software package: Fiji (ImageJ)